dknight/laura/README.md

 #### Manual installation

-Just clone the repository and add location to `LUA_PATH`.
+Just clone the repository and include the location to `LUA_PATH` environment variable.

 ## Writing tests